heptarch/heptarch.github.io/drafts/demon.md

 Construction started, and made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
 Although the Post
-Office used it in a desultory fashion for a few years, the network was underperforming, overbudget, and was officially discontinued in 1874.
+Office used it in a desultory fashion for a few years, like a child with a boring toy, the network was underperforming, overbudget, and was officially discontinued in 1874.